damianhakert/damianhakert.github.io/source/posts/2016-08-11-building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1.html.md

     - master
 ```

-We are using conform to achieve runtime configuration of the release using environment variables.
+We are using Conform to achieve runtime configuration of the release using environment variables.
 I use the approach described on this [blog post][post-env].

 Task to cleanup things: